artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

 At the end of the day I ended up with a tool with the ability to patch function pointers responsible for credless connection and privilege level.
 Note that the exploit  code is heavily dependent on the exact firmware version used on the switch.
 Using exploit code for some different firmware most probably will crash the device.

-I used the knowledge from static and dynamic analisys of an older firmware SE1 to build an exploit for the latest suggested firmware 12.2(55)SE11.
+I used the knowledge from static and dynamic analysis of an older firmware SE1 to build an exploit for the latest suggested firmware 12.2(55)SE11.
 All the difference between firmware versions is different functions and pointers offsets.
 Also, the way the exploit works makes it easy to revert the changes back.
 Example:

 ```
 $ python c2960-lanbasek9-m-12.2.55.se11.py 192.168.88.10 --set